 - Manage complex family relationships

 As family offices operate more like professional services firms, they are competing for top talent in the industry.
 Industry subject matter experts help private wealth managers create the most successful and efficient operating model by evaluating:

 - Outsourcing and succession planning

-- Leadership, guidance, and insight into potential weaknesses in the structure that make the organisation susceptible to fraudulent activity
+- Leadership, guidance, and insight into potential weaknesses in the structure that make the organization susceptible to fraudulent activity

 - New opportunities for growth

-Organisational risk must be constantly monitored, managed, and reevaluated.
-Establishing a master risk framework provides structure around risk management for the organisation, however the family, the Board, and the employees must all be responsible and accountable.
+Organizational risk must be constantly monitored, managed, and reevaluated.
+Establishing a master risk framework provides structure around risk management for the organization, however the family, the Board, and the employees must all be responsible and accountable.

 There are many internal and external factors that create opportunity for risks to emerge such as:

 - Reputational risk

 - Fraud risk